Jonathan Flatt: Wolverhampton Wanderers

 Flatt is a product of Wolverhampton Wanderers' academy, having been at the club since the age of eight.
-He signed his first professional contract with the club in 2014, but has yet to make a senior appearance in a competitive fixture for them.
+He signed his first professional contract with the club in 2014, but never made a senior appearance in a competitive fixture for them.

 He made his senior football debut for Wrexham during a loan spell in 2014 during which he made five appearances in total.
 He then went out on loan to Chesterfield in 2015, but failed to make an appearance.

 He was then loaned out to Cheltenham Town where he made 10 appearances towards the end of the 2015–16 season, helping the club win the National League title.

 In January 2017, he joined National League club Barrow on loan for the rest of the 2016–17 season, during which he made 25 appearances in all competitions.

 In June 2017, he rejoined Cheltenham Town on a season-long loan, but was recalled 6 months later, after only making 7 appearances in all competitions for the League Two side.

 In February 2018, he joined National League North club Kidderminster Harriers on loan for a month.

 He was released by Wolves at the end of the 2017–18 season.